 Key free-agent losses: QB Tom Brady (to TB); LB Kyle Van Noy (to MIA); LB Jamie Collins (to DET); DT Danny Shelton (to DET); LB Elandon Roberts (to MIA)

-Key free-agent signings: Damiere Byrd, WR (from ARI); Beau Allen, DT (from TB); Brandon Copeland, DE (from NYJ), Adrian Phillips, S (from LAC)
+Key free-agent signings: Cam Newton, QB (from CAR); Lamar Miller, RB (from HOU); Damiere Byrd, WR (from ARI); Beau Allen, DT (from TB); Brandon Copeland, DE (from NYJ), Adrian Phillips, S (from LAC)

 Key draft picks: S Kyle Dugger (2nd round), DE Josh Uche (2nd round), LB Anfernee Jennings (3rd round), TE Dalton Keene (3rd round)

-Losing Brady to free agency is clearly the headliner, but the Patriots could suffer more from losing their three best linebackers behind captain Dont’a Hightower.
-Shelton also played a huge role as a run-stopping tackle on a defense that allowed the second-fewest rushing TDs (0.5) per game last season.
+Losing Brady and adding Newton are the clear headliners, but the Patriots also lost their best linebacker in Dont’a Hightower as Hightower opted to sit out the season due to worries about COVID-19.
+Danny Shelton is also gone, and Shelton played a huge role as a run-stopping tackle on a defense that allowed the second-fewest rushing TDs (0.5) per game last season.
 Retaining McCourty and signing Phillips to replace Harmon should help the Patriots remain elite in pass defense, but they’re bound to struggle in the intermediate areas.